 The Company's auditor is currently the accounting firm Ernst & Young AB (P.O.
 Box 7850, 103 99 Stockholm, Sweden) with Daniel Eriksson, born 1973, as auditor in charge (the "Current Auditor").
-The Current Auditor was elected at the annual general meeting 2018 for the time until the end of the annual general meeting 2019.
+The Current Auditor was re-elected at the annual general meeting 2019 for the time until the end of the annual general meeting 2020.
+The Current Auditor has audited the Company's annual report for the financial year 2018.

-The Company's annual reports for the financial years 2016 and 2017 was audited by the accounting firm Deloitte AB (Rehnsgatan 11, 113 57 Stockholm, Sweden) with Patrick Honeth, born 1973, as auditor in charge.
+The Company's annual reports for the financial years 2016 and 2017 were audited by the accounting firm Deloitte AB (Rehnsgatan 11, 113 57 Stockholm, Sweden) with Patrick Honeth, born 1973, as auditor in charge.